klavinslab/aquaverse/docs/protocol_developer/style_guide.md

 ```

 ## Libraries
-We have code in some protocols that can probably be used in another.
+We have code in some protocols that can probably be used in others.
 We would like to minimize duplicated code.
 One way we can do this is by using libraries.
 If you are going to reuse a substantial amount of code, either make a library for it, or add it to one of our existing libraries.

-* Use ones we already have (e.g. Units library).
-(Link to some other yet to exist document)

-* Put libraries where they belong (i.e., if it's a general library, it shouldn't be in a specific section)
-* If you're largely referring to code from libraries in one category, your protocol should probably be in that category too.
+* If you are creating a new library, put it in the correct category (i.e., if you're protocol is in plantwork, your library should probably be as well.)

-## Important notes.
-* Not sure where to put these now -- don't really work in the docs, but it would be nice to not have huge commented out notes.